Pope St. Leo on Total Depravity

 A man, therefore, before he is regenerated, is able by nature to incline to what is good, and to choose and work moral good.
 But for the regenerated to do spiritual good — for the works of the believer being contributory to salvation and wrought by supernatural grace are properly called spiritual — it is necessary that he be guided and prevented by grace, as hath been said in treating of predestination; so that he is not able of himself to do any work worthy of a Christian life, although he hath it in his own power to will, or not to will, to co-operate with grace. (ibid.
 Decree XIV)

-St. Vincent on Depraved Nature
+St. Vincent on Total Depravity

 St. Vincent of Lerins died ca. 445